 - Do I need a prescription to get antivirals?

 - Do I still need to be vaccinated against COVID if I have taken antivirals?

 COVID-19 antivirals are medicines used to treat COVID-19 infection.
 They reduce the amount of virus in your body and may help you become less sick and stay out of hospital.

-To be effective, these antiviral medicines must be started within 5 days of your symptoms starting.
+The preferred COVID-19 antiviral medicine available in Aotearoa New Zealand is Paxlovid (nirmatrelvir with ritonavir).
+To be effective, Paxlovid must be started within 5 days of your symptoms starting.

 Antiviral medicines are best used in the first few days of COVID-19 infection for people at risk of getting very sick with COVID-19.